 You will put a white pin on the grid to mark it if it is a miss.
 Then it is all about strategizing and calculating where the opponent’s ships can be on the grid.
 It is sheer harmless fun.
 The only gripe is that only two people can play it at a time.
 Mind you, if you’re stuck for knowing what move to make, you could always use Picker Wheel, an online spinner game that helps you make any random decision.

 The classic board game Monopoly was released way back in 1935.
 Since then, it has been one of the most popular board games every family enjoys.
+You can even play monopoly online too.
 Players will buy the property and charge rent whenever someone lands on it.

 As the game progresses, players buy the property and pay rent to land on other players’ property.
 Eventually, they start to go bankrupt.
 The one left standing wins.